A culture is just a network of conversations!

 - Charitable/Service Projects

-Charitable service can be done internally (helping someone move, attending a special event, etc.) and external (organization is committed to a specific charity).
+Charitable service can be done internally (helping someone move, attending a special event, etc.) and externally (organization is committed to a specific charity).

 Is the organization involved in any charitable organizations where they do an annual or monthly service?
 Is it a regular thing for team members to provide support to each other beyond just work?
 Charitable involvement shows people what the organization cares about within the broader community.